trace2798/passage_fullstack/README.md

 | `dev`           | Starts a development instance of the app |
 | `build`         | To build your application                |
 | `start`         | Starts a production  instance of the app |

+ "postinstall": "prisma generate" is required if you want to deploy your site.

 ## For env value and functionality of this application I have wrote a very detailed article on [hashnode](https://shreyas-chaliha.hashnode.dev/share-your-milestones-and-memories-with-post-it)